afromankenobi/atom-rails-model-schema/README.md

 ## Usage

 It's automatic when you open a ruby file with a class declaration.
-If you want to toggle the sidebar for some reason, you have to use next keyboard shortcut:
+If you want to toggle the sidebar for some reason, you have to use the next keyboard shortcut:

 ```
 ⌃ + ⇧ + ⌘ + M